antarctica/lantern/README.md

 ### Nagios checks

-Request URL checks are setup in the [PDC Nagios instance](https://gitlab.data.bas.ac.uk/nagios/config/bslnagios) for:
+Request URL checks are set up in the [PDC Nagios instance](https://gitlab.data.bas.ac.uk/nagios/config/bslnagios) for:

 * the [Health Check](#health-checks) endpoint
 * a CSW GetCapabilities request for the published catalogue